Reecepbcups/juno-tx-analysis/README.md

 ## juno-txs
-Counting number of Txs per block for the RAC community asked me too.
+Counting number of Txs per block for the RAC community.

 Solution:
 - Use RPC / REST to query every block.